JadCombreau/Canonical_intake_Initialization/GetMesh&ModelsFrequencies.md

 ### What the box does ?

+This script makes it possible to calculate the mesh frequencies according to the linear frequencies coming from the XML file (*input.xml*).

+Depending of the *__stepOfMeshFrequencies__* value and the *__minMeshFrequency__* desired, we will refine the linear frequencies and define the mesh frequencies for the geometry.

+Finally, the linear frequencies are listed in a table named *__modelFrequencies__*.

 *__Get Mesh & Models Frequencies__ box is preceded by the __Check & Read XML__ box which consist in the XML file reading & checking and followed by the __Link Data from Numacous__ box which consist in the Numacous directory link (copy of all files in this directory to the Job Folder repository)*

 ![Initialization components](https://user-images.githubusercontent.com/45098441/72733887-149ba080-3b99-11ea-8a0b-7e1238c4e042.jpeg)